Top 10 Most Iconic Football Shirt Sponsors

 Carlsberg | Liverpool – 1992 to 2010

 Danish brewing company Carlsberg appeared on Liverpool kits for 18 years, and the shirts from this era still evoke nostalgia in Liverpool fans today.
-The sponsor hallmarked Liverpool’s glorious Champions League victory in 2005 and was an iconic symbol in the careers of club legends Steven Gerrard and Jamie Carragher.
+The sponsor hallmarked Liverpool’s glorious Champions League victory in 2005 and was an iconic symbol in the careers of club legends Steven Gerrard, Jamie Carragher, and many more.

 Buitoni | Napoli – 1985 to 1988